Enable AI suggestions during regular analysis

 To analyze your project with AI:

-uv run refactoroscope ai /path/to/your/project
+uv run refactoroscope analyze /path/to/your/project --ai

 To analyze with a specific AI provider: